FatineMohamed/Automated-Incident-Response-Lab-LimaCharlie-EDR-Tines-SOAR-Slack-Endpoint-Isolation/README.md

 ## Overview

-This project demonstrates an automated incident response workflow that integrates **LimaCharlie EDR**, **Tines SOAR**, **Slack**, and **Email Notifications** to detect, investigate, and contain malicious activity.
+This project demonstrates an automated incident response workflow that integrates **Microsoft Azure**, **LimaCharlie EDR**, **Tines SOAR**, **Slack**, and **Email Notifications** to detect, investigate, and contain malicious activity.

-A custom LimaCharlie Detection & Response (D&R) rule was created to identify the execution of **LaZagne**, a credential dumping and password recovery tool commonly associated with the **Credential Access** tactic in the MITRE ATT&CK framework.
+A Windows Server virtual machine was deployed in Microsoft Azure and onboarded to LimaCharlie EDR for monitoring.
+A custom LimaCharlie Detection & Response (D&R) rule was developed to identify the execution of **LaZagne**, a credential dumping and password recovery tool commonly associated with the **Credential Access** tactic in the MITRE ATT&CK framework.

 When a detection occurs, LimaCharlie forwards the alert to Tines, which automatically notifies analysts through Slack and Email, presents an analyst approval prompt, and optionally isolates the affected endpoint through the LimaCharlie API.